natjiazhan/natjiazhan.github.io/_posts/2025-05-19-Signals-Agent.md

 That said, the architecture cleanly separates input/output from the core logic, so wrapping this in a GUI (or even a web interface) would be straightforward in the future which is something I definitely plan on doing.

+## Next Steps

+While Signals Agent already performs multiscale acoustic analysis and intelligent reasoning over short clips, my vision goes further.
+There are two major directions I'm exploring: enabling ambient, real-time operation, and generalizing the agent to handle RF signals, not just sound.

+### Ambient Monitoring Mode

+Currently, the agent operates in a request-response model, users manually provide audio, and the agent runs analysis on demand.
+A powerful next step is to enable a background monitoring mode, where the agent continuously listens to the environment and autonomously decides when to trigger deeper analysis.
+I'm planning to implement a threshold-activated recording system, where the agent passively listens through a microphone or sensors and continuously computes FFTs in short rolling windows (e.g., 1-second slices).
+Then, when spectral energy exceeds a configurable threshold or shows a sudden shift in frequency, it records a longer segment for a full analysis.
+For example, if a normally quiet environment suddenly produces burst of noise, or if a tone appears and begins to drift upward in frequency, the agent would recognize this as meaningful and capture a relevant time slice for interpretation.
+This transforms the agent from a reactive tool into a proactive observer, something more akin to a “watchdog” that only speaks up when something interesting is happening.

+### Expanding Beyond Audio: RF Signal Awareness

+While our prototype is currently audio-focused, the architecture we've built, particularly the FFT engine, frequency binning strategy, and reasoning loop, translates cleanly to other signal domains, especially RF.
+RF signals, like acoustic ones, can be time-varying, noisy, and multicomponent.
+They require the same tools, FFT to analyze spectral content, time-frequency segmentation to capture dynamics, and contextual lookup to reason about unknown or unexpected signatures.
+By adapting the frontend to accept I/Q samples or raw RF captures from software-defined radios (SDRs), we could build a version of Signals Agent capable of detecting unauthorized transmissions in telecom networks, monitoring spectrum activity for electromagnetic interference, and identifying RF fingerprints of common devices in the environment.
+This opens the door to applications in communications monitoring, cybersecurity, defense, and wireless infrastructure diagnostics.
+The biggest lift will be handling different sample formats and extending the Perplexity tool’s prompting to cover RF domain knowledge—but the core reasoning framework is already in place.

+Ultimately, the goal is to build an agent that can live ambiently in physical or electronic environments, continuously observe, and help people interpret invisible processes.
+Whether it's a failing fan or a rogue RF emitter, I want the agent to listen, investigate, and explain.

+## Signal Agent's Real World Applications

+#### Predictive Maintenance in Factories

+Imagine you have a "lights-out" factory line producing semiconductor wafers.
+In such a complex and precise industry as semiconductor manufaturing, the conditions of tools are even more important.
+Each wafer can be worth thousands of dollars, and the factory you're running is so seamless, any delays or tool mishaps can set you back for weeks or even months.
+Machines and tools have a shelf-life, they wear down as you use them.
+These tools will often produce vibrations or shifts in frequency long before they break down.
+Signal Agent could potentially catch these, giving you a chance to order parts or new tools long in advance.
+If tuned enough, Signal Agent could even give e rough estimate of the time window in which the tool/machine breaks down.
+Our agent contributes the missing “why” layer: it doesn’t just raise an alarm; it explains that what the frequency anomaly could *mean*.

+#### Smart Buildings & Environmental Monitoring

+Beyond rotating machinery, many building systems emit distinctive acoustic signatures that shift subtly over time.
+One particularly valuable application is in HVAC (heating, ventilation, and air conditioning) systems.
+As air filters become clogged or fans degrade, these systems begin to operate less efficiently, often producing higher-frequency whines, lower throughput hums, or increased harmonic distortion in their acoustic profiles.
+By continuously monitoring ambient sound through ceiling-mounted microphones or embedded audio sensors, a spectral agent like ours could detect these shifts early—long before occupants notice discomfort or maintenance crews are alerted.
+For instance, a clogged air filter might manifest as a gradual rise in high-frequency energy as the system strains to maintain airflow.
+By visualizing these patterns in a live dashboard, building operators can trigger targeted interventions (e.g., replacing filters or tuning blower speeds).

+### Defense & Radio Frequency (RF) Signal Intelligence

+Swap the microphone for a wideband RF front end and the same FFT-bin-explain loop can flag unauthorized transmitters, oscillator drift, or jamming attempts.
+This could be especially useful (and cool) since all of the remote-controlled devices like unmanned aerial vehicles (UAVs), ground vehicles like the MARCBOT, and even remote-controlled weapon systems all use RF.
+Because our agent queries the web, it can pull regulatory tables (e.g., FCC Part 15) and suggest compliance actions automatically.